WHAT IS LASIK?

 Lastly, and most importantly, we tailor the results to your individual needs.
 Our experience in identifying and targeting your visual potential with your visual requirements are designed to get you the most visual freedom with your customized lasik procedure.
 We realize vision is very personal and provide a one on one environment with the surgeon.
 With a 20 year career dedicated exclusively to laser vision correction and the personal experience of over 80,000 procedures, rest assured Dr. Newman has seen your individual prescription many times in the past.
 Couple this with vision technology that measures your vision 25 times more precisely than the exams you've had in the past for your glasses or contacts and you've got the foundation for the best results possible.
 In fact, FDA clinical trials of the Visx Customview laser system showed 98% of patients could see 20/20 or better and 100% could see 20/40 one year after their procedure, and four times as many participants reported improvement in their night vision compaired to glasses or contacts.

 San Francisco/East Bay Location:

 "Just 15 minutes from Berkeley and Walnut Creek!"

 San Jose/South Bay Location:

-Newman Lasik Centers of Northern California with four convenient locations to serve you.
+Newman Lasik Centers of Northern California with many convenient locations to serve you.

 Newman Lasik Centers